**This week our learning theme is … 'music'**

 What the children say...

-The children also have the opportunity to discuss what they would like for role play - this half term it is a home!
+The children also have the opportunity to discuss what they would like for role play - we will be changing from the pancake cafe shortly.

 Other areas of learning in Nursery include....